 9. Use Social Ads to Promote Your Brand

 Social ads are an excellent platform to implement a variety of sales techniques such as subscriber acquisition, app downloads, remarketing, or even displaying a customized product catalog.

 They also have a lot of targeting options that you can't find on other platforms.
 Since social networks have a lot of information about users, you can take advantage of this to launch very specific campaigns.
 For example "men from X area who have had a child in the last year."

 If we combine the power of targeting with the various formats and types of campaigns, we see that this kind of advertising allows us to reinforce our online sales with maximum precision.

 10. Create a Sense of Urgency

-Another of the great classic marketing tricks is telling the user that they only have a limited time to take advantage of a particular offer or that stocks are limited.
+Another great classic marketing trick is telling the user that they only have a limited time to take advantage of a particular offer or that stocks are limited.
 This way, the visitor feels that they need to take advantage of the offer as soon as possible.

 If you decide to use this, display the limited offers prominently on the home page of the website and in your advertising campaigns on social networks and search engines.
 It is also a very good idea to create a specific landing page for each of the offers.